 History of Ohlone College - About Ohlone College

-Established in 1966, Ohlone College serves the cities of Fremont, Newark, and a portion of Union City.
-Located in the southeast area (East Bay Area) of the San Francisco Bay area, California (Campus and Area Maps), Ohlone College is part of the Ohlone Community College District.
+Established in 1965, Ohlone College serves the cities of Fremont, Newark, and a portion of Union City.
+Located in the southeast area of the San Francisco Bay area, California (Campus and Area Maps), Ohlone College is part of the Ohlone Community College District.

 The Ohlone College Logo

 The Ohlone College logo (above) represents two eagle feathers suspended from the sun.
 The rays shooting off from the sun look like arrowhead points aimed in the four compass directions, a traditional Native American symbol.
 The white band around the sun represents the "O" in Ohlone.